 - Security of a 30 year fixed mortgage.
 Borrowers can also choose other fix rate or adjustable rate terms.

-- 6% seller contribution are allowed for closing costs with FHA
+- 6% seller contribution is allowed for closing costs with FHA

 - Ability to use non-traditional trade lines to qualify (phone bills, light bill, electric bill, cell phone bill, etc..)